Skip to main content

 9 min read

-IP code is a classification standard that tells how resistant an item is to elements such as water and dust.
+IPX is a classification standard that tells how resistant an item is against water.
+It’s part of the IP code (ingress protection) which also tells protection against dust.
 But there are differences…

-It’s an internationally accepted standard, used in standards IEC 60529 (International Electrotechnical Commission), ISO 20653:2013 (International Organization for Standardization), and others.
+IP stands for “ingress protection” and is an internationally accepted standard.
+It’s used in standards IEC 60529 (International Electrotechnical Commission), ISO 20653:2013 (International Organization for Standardization), and others.
 It’s also known as the “IP Code.”
-IP stands for “ingress protection”.

 Quick IPX Rating Explanation